 The typical procedure for product recall consists of the following phases:

-Every year the Group performs a traceability test to verify that the traceability and recall system works correctly and efficiently, our recall procedure can be initiated and operated at any time and finalized within 4 hours.
+Every year the Group performs a traceability / recall tests to verify that the traceability and recall system works correctly and efficiently, our recall procedure can be initiated and operated at any time and required finalized within 4 hours.
 It is essential to train employees and improve recall procedures to be able to ensure an efficient recall regarding food safety if a real case should occur.

 A traceability test/recall test is a fictive case related to food safety, which includes: Processing facility, harvest facility, farming including juvenile stations, feed supplier, sub suppliers, the authority and customers.
 All actors must supply correct documented information.
 It is also checked if relevant key contact/ out of hours contact details are up to date and correct.